Inclusive Web Design

-Using alt attribute to label you images not only helps visual impaired people, but people who have images turned off on their browser.
-Choosing appropriate alt attribute is not always easy especially for complicated diagrams.
+Using the alt attribute to label your images not only helps visually impaired people, but people who have images turned off on their browser.
+Choosing an appropriate alt attribute is not always easy especially for complicated diagrams.
 Alt attribute should be as short as possible to give a sense of what is represented in the image.
 If the information in the image is also available in the text a long explanation is not necessary.

 Visually Impaired Visitors